scchess/Qualimap/doc/intro.rst

 If you use Qualimap for your research, please cite the following:

-*Garcia-Alcalde et al. (2012) "Qualimap: evaluating next generation sequencing alignmnent data", submitted*
+*García-Alcalde, et al. "Qualimap: evaluating next generation sequencing alignment data."
+Bioinformatics(2012) 28 (20): 2678-2679*